tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/01-serve-website-from-s3.md

 3. In the search bar  up top, search for **Systems Manager** (it's under **Management & Governance**).
 4. On the left menu select **Parameter Store**.
 5. Click **Create Parameter**.
-6. Enter `/prod/codebuild/WEBSITE_BUCKET_NAME` as name and a meaningful description of what the parameter means (ie. "name of the website bucket").
+6. Enter `/<your-name>/prod/codebuild/WEBSITE_BUCKET_NAME` as name and a meaningful description of what the parameter means (ie. "name of the website bucket").
 7. Enter `s3://<your-bucket-name>` as value.
 8. Click create parameter.

 Now we can retrieve the bucket name with `aws ssm get-parameter` like we did [here](/buildspec.frontend.yml).
 Also, we can use [AWS SSM Agent](http://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) to manage our instances' configuration from the AWS web console.

+You should _now_ go to [buildspec.frontend.yml](/buildspec.frontend.yml) and change the `BUCKET_PARAMETER_NAME` to `/<your-name>/prod/codebuild/WEBSITE_BUCKET_NAME`.
+This is necessary for the app to work correctly.
+Push this to your branch.

 ## Create a policy to get full access to the S3 website bucket